fabiospampinato/fast-string-truncated-width/readme.md

 result2.index; // => 7, the end index at which the string should be sliced to truncate it correctly

 // Let's actually truncate a string
+// If you are truncating a string that may contain ANSI escapes you'll probaly want to put a "reset" escape after the sliced portion of the input

 const input = '\x1b[31mhello';
 const options = { limit: 3, ellipsis: '…' };